ThatChocolateGuy/CSS-Snippet-Generator/README.md

 Generate formatted CSS which would otherwise be tedious to code by hand.

-Using variables and a bit of custom logic, you can generate repetitive code snippets with parameters that differ slightly from snippet-to-snippet.
+Using variables and a bit of custom logic, you can generate repetitive code snippets with parameters/arguments that differ slightly from snippet-to-snippet.

 Project utilizes the [prettify.js](https://github.com/google/code-prettify) library by Google and [Vim Sunburst Theme](https://github.com/google/code-prettify/blob/master/styles/sunburst.css) by David Leibovic.